 I slowly moved all the stuff out of the office into Caleb’s old room where I organized it into mainly one big closet and a cabinet.
 It was kind of shocking to see how it ended up fitting.

 Once we organized all of the office materials, we pulled up the old office flooring (BR-111 is crap), painted the walls and closet, put in the new floor, and put in baseboard, casing, and the arch over the door that I never finished.
+And I also just love these frameless glass doors as they look SO good, so they make for a stunning addition.

 Then we FINALLY moved in the painted armoires.
 Jared bought some melamine sheets and made my shelves, and now I have new pantry space!!!!!!
 I love it!